Lionel de Jersey Harvard

 John Harvard, was consequently offered the opportunity to attend that university, from which he graduated in 1915.

 The first Harvard to attend Harvard, he died in the First World War less than three years later, leaving a wife and infant son.

-After his death a fellow officer wrote, "If Harvard College made him what he was, I want my sons to go there that it may do the same for them."
+After his death a fellow Army officer wrote, "If Harvard College made him what he was, I want my sons to go there that it may do the same for them."

 Harvard's Lionel Hall, and its Lionel de Jersey Harvard Scholarship, are named in his honour.